CopilotAdventures

 Objective

 Your task is to simulate a battle in the Gridlock Arena.
 Each creature will make a series of moves, and after each move, the creature might inflict damage on its opponent if they land on the same square.
 The goal is to accumulate the highest score by the end of the battle.
-To track the progress of the battle, visualize the grid after each move and display the current scores right below the grid.
+A round is completed when all creatures have taken one move this round.
+To track the progress of the battle, visualize the grid after each round and display the current scores right below the grid.

 Specifications